Redkiller5451/Powerplay/Demon Bluff Mods/README.md

 ### Veteran (Good, Outcast)
 If a Good card picks me, I execute them and undisguise.
 I lie and disguise.

+### Flutist (Good, Outcast)
+I swap with an Evil.
+They say if they have been swapped.
+I disguise.

 ## MINIONS

 ### Slinger (Evil, Minion)